California Nevada Oregon

 - Painted Hills

-We’re on the road with the Cabana again.
+We’re on the road in a Cabana van again!

 When our last trip to Utah ended and we had to return our rented camper van, we weren’t ready.
-We had had a taste of van life, and we were hooked.
-The fact that we could live (and be so happy) in such a small space and with so little felt liberating.
-The fact that we could so easily reach places of such extraordinary beauty by bringing our house along felt like the ultimate travel experience.
-While on the road, we met other campers who told us stories of trading a traditional city life for a nomadic one, and we couldn’t help but realize how right that felt to us.
+After a taste of van life, we were completely hooked.
+The fact that we could happily live in such a small space, with so few possessions, felt liberating and freeing.
+The fact that we could so easily reach places of such extraordinary beauty — and bring our house along — felt like the ultimate travel experience.
+While on the road, we met other enthusiastic campers who told us fascinating stories of trading a traditional city life for a nomadic one, and we could definitely see the appeal.
 Maybe we’ll live in a camper van one day?
+Seems entirely possible.

-Anyway, we’re on the road again and that feeling of freedom has returned.
-We drove south today, making a quick stop in Portland for a delicious lunch at Handsome Pizza, then a brief diversion to a place we’ve always wanted to see: The Airplane Home!
-It’s exactly what it sounds like — an airplane that ingenious Bruce Campbell has turned into his home.
+Anyway, we’re on the road again and that wonderful feeling of freedom has returned!
+We drove south today, making a quick stop in Portland for a delicious lunch at Handsome Pizza (which lives up to its name), then a brief but exciting diversion to a place we’ve always wanted to see: The Airplane Home!
+It’s exactly what it sounds like — an actual airplane that ingenious Bruce Campbell has turned into his permanent home.
 It was no easy feat to move the old Boeing 727 into its current site and to remodel its interior to make it livable, but the result is remarkable: a futuristic home nestled among the towering evergreens of a serene forest!
 And from an environmental perspective, isn’t it better to reuse than to recycle?
+We think so.

 - Van: Cabana